 Storing foods to last the longest is important.
-No one wants to be wasteful and have to keep throwing out food that was not used.
-Seeds is best stored out of direct sunlight, in temperatures lower than 70 degrees and in an airtight container.
+No one wants to be wasteful and has to keep throwing out food that was not used.
+Seeds are best stored out of direct sunlight, in temperatures lower than 70 degrees and in an airtight container.
 It has a long shelf life and does not need to be stored in the refrigerator.
 It will keep for at least 8 years in an airtight container in the cabinet.

 Interesting facts about quinoa

-The continent that grows the most goosefoot plant is South America.
+The continent that grows the most goosefoot plant in South America.
 Peru and Bolivia specifically grow the most amount of goosefoot seeds, but North America has also begun to get in on the goosefoot craze.
 It comes from the goosefoot plant and it can be harvested when the seed is hard.
 It is considered hard when a fingernail cannot make a dent in the seed.
 The seed is usually harvested after the leaves fall off the plant and leave the seed exposed.
 Once it is harvested, it typically goes through a process of rinsing to remove the outer cover of the seed, which is the bitter part.
 It is then dried and prepared to market.

 Can I grow quinoa myself?

 Yes, you can grow it at home in your own garden.
-It thrives in milder climates and does not do well in climates that are over 90 degrees fahrenheit.
+It thrives in milder climates and does not do well in climates that are over 90 degrees Fahrenheit.
 It does require full sun.
 Depending on the region you live in, spring or early summer is usually the perfect time to plant it.
 As long as the soil remains moist, the plant does not need to be watered until it starts to grow leaves.
 It is easily harvested by hand, but gloves are suggested for protection.
 After harvesting the seeds, it needs to be dried all the way before storing it.